malakramahi1/CS351-FullStack-Group/docs/milestone2/README.md

 ## Track 3: Creative Coding and Cultural Expression

 ## Idea Finalization
-For the semester, we are using the College Event Friend Finder project.
+For the semester, we are using the College Event Friend Finder project(That we talked about in Track 2).
 By connecting users with friends, this program enhances social interaction and connection at local or university events.
 We selected it because our app can encourage more active participation from students who often miss out on activities because they lack companions.
 To make sure it fits community expectations, the app will concentrate on UIC students.
 Features will be created to facilitate engagement, connection, and teamwork, making it simpler and more easier to participate in events.

 ##EXTRA CREDIT
 ## Q1